tanelih/phonegap-bluetooth-plugin/README.md

 Read this first!
 ----------------
 I'm currently in a situation where I do not have any equipment to test this plugin on, or develop reliably.
-Due to the situation, I am unable to maintain this plugin properly.
+Due to this situation, I am unable to maintain this plugin properly.
 I will still respond to pull requests and issues if I can help with them.

 If you are interested in developing this plugin, fork it and make a pull request that will mention your fork here in this `README`.
 If you have your own Bluetooth plugin, that you would like to be mentioned here, make a pull request and add a link to it in this `README`.
-Pull requests to fix stuff will always be accepted and appreciated!
+Pull requests to fix and add stuff will always be appreciated!

 Installation
 ------------